 Throughout the module you will also attend scheduled clinical and didactic sessions with our pediatric psychology staff, aimed toward providing experience in managing the common behavioral and development problems most frequently encountered in general pediatric practice.
 These educational sessions include topics such as: ADHD, behavioral interventions, learning assessments and Psychological/Psychiatric evaluations.
 The goal is for the resident to gain expertise in the assessment and management of common pediatric behavior issues, and then apply this knowledge in the care of the patients encountered in their continuity clinic practice.

 This required, 4-week elective rotation done as a PGY-2 gives the resident an opportunity to develop procedural skills, specifically endotracheal intubation, along with exposure to the pediatric surgical subspecialties.
 This rotation benefits all pediatricians regardless of ultimate career path.
 Clinical time is spent working directly with pediatric anesthesiologists performing intubations in the operating room.
 Participation in other procedures, such as venous access, may also be included.
-Two additional weeks are spent in a variety of outpatient pediatric surgical clinics, during which time there may be opportunity to assist in the operating room.
+Two additional weeks are spent in a variety of outpatient pediatric surgical clinics, which may include; ENT, Orthopedics or Ophthalmology, during which time there may be opportunity to assist in the operating room.
 The resident on this rotation also serves as the primary backup to assist when needed on the inpatient service.